Willmo3/NetLib/readme.md

 NetLib encapsulates common network environmental assumptions in a modular and reusable way, enabling modelers to quickly evaluate robustness under varied conditions while avoiding tight coupling between the internal system model and the environmental model.

+## Design
+We use one uniform logical clock to represent time elapsed during communication.

+### SynchLib
+A synchronous network is one where there exists some time bound $\Delta$ such that for any message sent at time *x*, that message is delivered by time *x* + $\Delta$.

+#### Safety Properties

+With this in mind, we define synchronous networks using the following two safety properties:
+1. For all messages, at each time step, either that message has been delivered or less than *x* + $\Delta$ time has passed. *(all messages are delivered on time)*
+2. For all messages recieved in the system, that message is a member of the set of sent messages. *(all recieved messages are sent)*

+#### Implementation
+Synchronous networks do not specify that all messages take the same time to be delivered -- only that all messages will take *no longer* than some time $\Delta$ to be delivered.

+So we include random time increments to represent the varying transmission time of messages.
+Transitions to the time increment state are enabled whenever that increment would not cause a message to expire its delivery bound.

+In this way, our library conforms to the formal definition of synchronicity.

 ## Usage

 Because TLA+ is not a standard programming language, NetLib cannot be used via some simple import statement.
 Instead, one must define a *parallel composition* of their model with NetLib.
 For an example of this, please view our testing files.